wuehr1999/lois_sw/README.md

 # lois_sw
-This is the software home of lois, a differentially driven robotics platform.
+This is the software home of Lois, a differentially driven robotics platform.